-If there’s one thing, people will have learned while under quarantine, it’s that their home situation may need a changeup.
+If there’s one thing, people will have learned while under quarantine, their home situation may need a changeup.
 After almost three months of being cooked up in their apartment, they’ll have had plenty of time to figure out what they want and what they don’t want in a new home.
 Depending on how Phase Two progresses, we might see an increasing number of buyers return to the market.
-As more time passes and more people reassured that safety measures are in place for touring homes, the level of recovery should start to increase.
+As more time passes and more people reassure that safety measures are in place for touring homes, the recovery level should increase.

 Things will pick up but not at all price points.Things will pick up but not at all price points.

 While much of the market expected to recover some, the high-end luxury market will likely be slower to come back.
 Much of this market had already slowed by late 2019 due to a glut of properties.
-Furthermore, the fact that many buyers left the city in March and April will make a recovery for this sector even slower.
-Many of these buyers not expected to come back until after Labor Day and likely longer.
+Furthermore, many buyers left the city in March and April to recover this sector even slower.
+Many of these buyers are not expected to come back until after Labor Day and likely longer.

 However, were are seeing improvement inactivity for the mid-market in the under $2 million range.
-Low-interest rates and the return of millennial buyers who are committed to making a long-term investment make this a promising sector in the months ahead.
-The key-point is affordability.
+Low interest rates and the return of millennial buyers committed to making a long-term investment make this a promising sector in the months ahead.
+The key point is affordability.
 While most wealthy buyers may choose to remain in the suburbs, the vast majority of those who left when the pandemic began should now start trickling back.
 With non-essential services finally restarting, both blue-collar and junior white-collar workers will need a place to stay close to work.
 There may even be bidding wars for well-priced apartments as inventory tries to catch up with buyer demand.

 Or perhaps luxury buyers will make a return?Or perhaps luxury buyers will make a return?

 While it may happen that the luxury buyer pool will stay away from the city for some time, the exact opposite is also a possibility.
-New York City long regarded as one of the safest places to invest.
+New York City is long regarded as one of the safest places to invest.
 For those with the means to do so, that may be enough to sway some buyers.
-Black swan events like we see now also tend to have a more significant impact on the stock market rather than hard assets like real estate.
+Black swan events like we see now also significantly impact the stock market rather than hard assets like real estate.
 The fact that every buyer should consider if they’re still on the fence.
-NYC has always been an alluring city for both homebuyers and investors – Sentiment that is unlikely to change soon.
-With a potential buyer’s market in the works now, there has never been a better time to buy.
+NYC has always been an alluring city for homebuyers and investors – A sentiment that is unlikely to change soon.
+There has never been a better time to buy with a potential buyer’s market in the works now.

 Could I begin life again, knowing what I now know, and had money to invest, I would buy every foot of land on the island of Manhattan.